AEADataEditor/docker-stata/README.md

 You need a Stata license to run the image.
 If rebuilding, may need Stata license to build the image.

+### Where should you put the Stata license

+In the documentation below, we will use a (bash) environment variable to abstract from the actual location of the Stata license.
+This has been tested on MacOS and Linux, and it *should* work using Git Bash on Windows.
+Comments welcome.

 ## Dockerfile

 The [Dockerfile](Dockerfile) contains the build instructions.
 A few things of note: